redmod-team/profit/INSTALL.md

 2. [WSL] clone git-repository

-   important: the project should be located in the linux subsystem not the windows system
+   important: the project should be located in the Linux filesystem not the Windows system

         git clone https://github.com/redmod-team/profit.git